 Some Lesser Known Facts About V. G. Siddhartha

 - V. G. Siddhartha was an Indian businessman.
 He was the owner and founder of the popular food and beverage chain, Cafe Coffee Day.

 - During his college days, he had joined the NCC.
 He wanted to be in the Indian Army.

-- After completing his studies, his father wanted him to join the family business, but, he wanted to do something of his own.
+- After completing his college education, his father wanted him to join the family business, but, he wanted to do something on his own.

 - While he was working in JM Financial, he used his earnings to buy coffee plantations.
 When he quit his job, he had around 3,000 acres of coffee plantations to his name.